 Nationally, Youth to Youth is the recognized leader for engaging youth in positive change.
 Each summer, Youth to Youth offers tremendous leadership opportunities for adolescents and the adults who work with them.
-The one-of-a-kind conference experience, led by trained teens alongside adults, is the training that group and coalitions across the country count on annually to serve as a vital catalyst to initiative or strengthen their youth prevention programming.
+The one-of-a-kind conference experience, led by trained teens alongside adults, is the training that group and coalitions across the country count on annually to serve as a vital catalyst to strengthen their youth prevention programming.

-By attending this four-day conference, adolescents will meet and befriend drug-free teens from all over the country, develop skills to make positive choices, attend interactive and informative workshops, hear nationally known speakers, develop action plans to create change in their schools and communities and learn vital leadership qualities and skills that they can use for a lifetime, and most importantly, HAVE A BLAST!
+By attending this four-day conference, adolescents meet and befriend drug-free teens from all over the country, develop skills to make positive choices, attend interactive and informative workshops, hear nationally known speakers, develop action plans to create change in their schools and communities and learn vital leadership qualities and skills that they can use for a lifetime, and most importantly, HAVE A BLAST!

-We invite you to follow us on social media to see photos from the 2016 conference and encourage you to spread the word to adolescents about this opportunity for the 2017 summer.
+We invite you to follow us on social media to see photos from the 2017 conference and encourage you to spread the word to adolescents about this opportunity for the 2018 summer.